landerwells/landerwells/README.md

 ### Hi!

-My name is Lander Wells and I am a Software Developer for Leidos!
+My name is Lander Wells and I am a Software Developer for Leidos.

 I have a BS in Computer Science from Northern Michigan University, with minors in Mathematics and Electronics.